Aharonla/Tea-Presale-Front/README.md

 ## Development

-Run `npx nx serve ui` or `npm start` to start the development server.
+Run `npx nx serve ui` or `npm run start` to start the development server.
 Happy coding!

 ## Build for production

-Run `npx nx build ui` or `npm build` to build the application.
-The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.
+Run `npx nx build ui` or `npm run build` to build the application.
+The build artifacts are stored in the dist/apps/privatesale directory. ready to be deployed.

+### Running production in local

+after building app, run thees commands :

+`cd dist/apps/privatesale/`

+then run below command in this directory :

+`npm run start`